 Dylan Gottlieb is a Ph.D. candidate in history at Princeton University, where he studies cities and capitalism in the twentieth-century United States.
-His research explores the effects of financialization on work, leisure, neighborhoods, and politics on late-twentieth-century America.
+His research explores the effects of financialization on work, leisure, neighborhoods, and politics.
 Dylan graduated from Vassar College in 2008.
-In 2013, he received an M.A. from Temple University.
-In 2015, he received an M.A. from Princeton University.
+In 2013, he received an M.A. from Temple University, and in 2015, he received an M.A. from Princeton University.
 His work has been published in the Journal of American History, Journal of Urban History, Gastronomica: The Journal of Critical Food Studies, Utne Reader, the Encyclopedia of Greater Philadelphia, and Public Seminar.

 Yuppies: Young Urban Professionals and the Making of Postindustrial New York